 - child under the age of 18

-of a foreign national from a country outside the EU/EEA who will be or is already residing in Denmark in order to study or obtain a Danish authorisation.
-We will use the term ‘sponsor’ to refer to the foreign national that you will be accompanying to Denmark.
+of a person (also called 'sponsor') from a country outside the EU/EEA who will be or is already residing in Denmark in order to study or obtain a Danish authorisation.

 Special rules apply to persons born stateless in Denmark who apply for Danish citizenship.

 Your options for becoming a Danish citizen as a stateless person born in Denmark depend on whether you are under 18, between 18 and 21 or over 21.